antogit-sys/ANTOGIT-SYS/README.md

     <img src="hackerdog.gif">
 </p>

-I have extensive knowledge of numerous languages, including: <mark>C/C++ /Python /Java /Bash / VBA</mark> ecc.. and love sharing my code with the open-source community.
-I have developed specific legal and regulatory expertise, which enables me to provide IT consulting and technical support in cases of legal disputes.
+<p>I have extensive knowledge of numerous languages, including: <mark>C/C++ /Python /Java /Bash / VBA</mark> ecc.. and love sharing my code with the open-source
+community.
+I have developed specific legal and regulatory expertise, which enables me to provide IT consulting and technical support in cases of legal disputes.</p>

 <br>